Where and When to Empty an RV Composting Toilet

 How an RV Composting Toilet Works

-First, let's have a quick reminder about how RV composting toilets work.
+First, let's have a quick reminder about how composting toilets work.
 It's a little different than a traditional RV toilet.

 Composting toilets have two separate chambers: one for liquids (pee) and one for solids (poo).
-Solids go into a storage chamber containing organic matter like wood shavings, peat moss, or coconut coir, which aids in starting the composting process.
-This chamber is typically emptied every 1-4 weeks, depending on the type of composting toilet you have and how often it's used.
-The liquids go into a removable chamber that is emptied more often, sometimes daily.
-Separating solids from liquids is essential to prevent unpleasant odors from emanating from the composting toilet.
+Solids go into a removable storage chamber containing organic matter like wood shavings, peat moss, or coconut coir (our fav!), which aids in starting the decomposition process.
+This chamber is typically emptied every 1-4 weeks, depending on its size and how often it's used.

 The Difference Between Solid Matter, Liquids, and Toilet Paper